GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 The same rules are also used for the `.toolbar` style class now, instead of making every button appear flat.

+#### Adjusting Icons

+If you're bundling icons from the icon library with your application, make sure to update them.
+Many icons have been redrawn to be larger to work better without button frames.

+If you're using the `object-select-symbolic` icon in a header bar button (typically for selection mode), use `selection-mode-symbolic` instead.

 #### Adjusting Icon+Arrow Menu Buttons

 If you had menu buttons containing an icon and a dropdown arrow, switch to